adamsanaglo/pulp_deb/docs/public/readme.txt

 Resources that are subject to change
 - The HTML/directory browsing interface is subject to change, and is not guaranteed to exist in perpetuity.
+  - This is enabled only for interactive web browsing, and is not a stable or supported API.
   - This includes the underlying structure of the HTML as well as the timestamp and filesize presented.
 - The paths to individual packages are subject to change.
   - The repo metadata is the source of truth for a given package path if/when a change occurs.